apache/cordova-js/README.md

   to the Android and BlackBerry plugin labels.
 - Normalize `Entry.toURL` return values. iOS returns `"file://localhost" +
   fullPath`, Android returns `"file://" + fullPath`, BlackBerry returns just `fullPath`
-- Android has a set of `Crypto` APIs that are not cross-platform - what to do with these?
+- APIs that are not cross-platform - what to do with these?
+  - Crypto on Android
+  - SMS, telephony, splashscreen on iOS
 - Need to normalize native return values as much as possible across platforms.
 For example, error objects.
 Should we return JSON objects from native or minimal primitives (i.e. error codes as numbers)?
 Both